alron/docker-roonserver/README.md

   * You *must* use different folders for `/app` and `/data`.
     The app will not start if they both point to the same folder or volume on your host.
   * You should set up your library root to `/music` and configure backups to `/backup` on first run.
+  * Change `/media/music` and `/media/backups` to your proper media and backup location.
+  * You should manually create the volumes used by the docker image to protect them from being automatically removed during a clean.
+Ex: `docker volume create roon_data && docker volume create roon_app`

 Example `systemd` service: